ObsidianLabs/algorand-tutorial/tutorial-2.md

 Open `8.contract_delegrated.json` which contains an example to execute the smart contract.
 In the transaction array, the first item is a transfer of 0.001 ALGO from Bob (fee payer) to Alice (sender), and the second one is a transfer of 1 ALGO from Alice to Charlie (receiver).

 You may find the second transaction is not signed by Alice.
 In fact, no `signers` is given here.
 However, we have provided the `lsig` which stands for [logic signature](https://developer.algorand.org/docs/features/asc1/stateless/modes/#logic-signatures), the method asking a smart contract to verify the transaction.
-In this example it contains the raw data of the smart contract code (remember we said before the code is only needed when the smart contract is going to be executed), and Alice's signature to make sure she agrees to withdraw from her account.
+In this example it contains the raw data of the smart contract code, and Alice's signature to make sure she agrees to withdraw from her account.

 ### Contract code